 Office Surgery Registration Form with an original signature for registering Surgeon Copy of current accreditation certificate and survey, if applicable.
 Documentation to demonstrate satisfactory completion of training such as:

 Board certification or Board qualification by a Board approved by the American Board of Medical Specialties or any other board approved by the Board of Medicine or Documentation to demonstrate knowledge of the principles of general anesthesia (ACLS or BLS certification) Additional documentation required for registration to perform levels II & III Office Surgery with this program.
-Name and license number of any Surgeon, Physician Assistant (PA), Certified Registered Nurse Anesthetist (CRNA), Advanced Registered Nurse Practitioner (ARNP), or Registered Nurse (RN) at facility Copies of any protocols necessary for the supervision of any PA, CRNA or ARNP.
+Name and license number of any Surgeon, Physician Assistant (PA), Certified Registered Nurse Anesthetist (CRNA), Advanced Practitioner Registered Nurse (APRN), or Registered Nurse (RN) at facility Copies of any protocols necessary for the supervision of any PA, CRNA or APRN.
 Copy of current ACLS Card for Surgeon and at least one assistant Name and license number of M.D. or D.O.
 Anesthesiologist, if applicable

 No, as long as the staff privileges are at a licensed hospital within reasonable proximity (30 minutes travel distance) and are you are able to perform the same procedures as those performed in the office setting.